timescale/docs/_partials/_migrate_live_migrate_faq_all.md

 ### ERROR: relation "xxx.yy" does not exist

 This may happen when a relation is removed after executing the `snapshot` command.
-A relation can be a table, indexe, view, or materialized view.
+A relation can be a table, index, view, or materialized view.
 When you see you this error:

 - Do not perform any explicit DDL operation on the source database during the course of migration.